matplotlib/matplotlib/doc/faq/howto_faq.rst

     import matplotlib
     matplotlib.use('Agg')
     import matplotlib.pyplot as plt

+For more on configuring your backend, see :ref:`what-is-a-backend`.

 Alternatively, you can avoid pylab/pyplot altogeher, which will give you a little more control, by calling the API directly as shown in